Tomatotech90/github-contribution-log/README.md

 ## Why This Issue

-pwndbg is a plugin for GDB, a debugger used to pause and inspect a running program's memory. pwndbg extends GDB with commands like `vmmap` and `tls` that present memory information in a readable and structured format, which is particularly useful during exploit development and reverse engineering.
+pwndbg is a plugin for GDB, a debugger that lets you pause and inspect a running program's memory. pwndbg extends GDB with commands such as `vmmap` and `tls` that present memory information in a readable, structured format, which is particularly useful during exploit development and reverse engineering.

 When a program runs, the operating system divides its memory into regions.
-Some regions have meaningful labels like `[heap]` where dynamic memory is allocated, and `[stack]` where function call data lives.
-Thread Local Storage (TLS) is another region where each thread stores private variables such as the stack canary and thread pointer.
+Some regions have meaningful labels, such as `[heap]` for dynamic memory allocation and `[stack]` for function-call data.
+Thread Local Storage (TLS) is another region where each thread stores private variables, such as the stack canary and thread pointer.

 The `vmmap` command displays all memory regions.
 The TLS region appeared as `[anon_7ffff7fa7]` because the kernel reports it as an anonymous mapping with no name. pwndbg already resolves the TLS address through the `tls` command using the `fsbase` register on x86-64, but that address was never used to label the corresponding region in `vmmap` output.
-The change is contained to a small, well-defined part of the codebase and requires understanding how pwndbg builds its memory map, how the `tls` command resolves addresses, and how the `Page` object controls what labels are displayed.
+The change is limited to a small, well-defined part of the codebase and requires understanding of how pwndbg builds its memory map, how the `tls` command resolves addresses, and how the `Page` object controls which labels are displayed.

 ---